tjn20/react-quick-query/README.md

 - Effortlessly fetch and cache data across your React app

+- Lightweight and dependency-free — designed for performance and simplicity

 - Fetch and cache multiple requests concurrently

 - Reuse cached data anywhere without redundant requests